 - Your application may be unsuccessful.
 If your application has not been successful, you can request feedback from us or refer to our guidance for unsuccessful applicants, which explains some of the common reasons we why we reach this decision.

 View the University's guidance for unsuccessful applicants

 You can find full and detailed application guidance on the University's website.

-Applicants receiving an unconditional offer of admission to the LLM in Information Technology Law will be asked to pay a deposit of £1000 to secure their place on the programme
+Applicants receiving an unconditional offer of admission will be asked to pay a deposit of £1000 to secure their place on the programme

 The deposit fee will be deducted from the first tuition fee instalment you have to pay and so enables you to spread the financial cost of the LLM.